svanderburg/php-sbgallery/README.md

   a gallery, album, picture and multiple pictures upload page.
 * The `crud` folder contains an example using the high-level API.
 It provides a gallery with a useless authentication check (the `view=1` GET parameter).
+* The `pages` folder contains an example of exposing albums as sub pages in the application layout so that parts of the web application content can be managed by end-users.
-* The `simpleeditor` folder contains a very basic example showing an editor with embedded gallery.
+* The `simpleeditor` folder contains a very basic example showing an HTML editor with embedded gallery.
 * The `formeditor` folder contains an example of an editor with gallery integrated into the `php-sbdata` framework, so that input can be automatically validated and presented.